eclipse-californium/californium/MIGRATION_HINTS.md

 The IPv6-scope-separator "%" is replaced by the URL-encoded form "%25" (also fixed in 2.6.4).

+`DtlsEndpointContext.KEY_RESUMPTION_TIMEOUT` is renamed into `DtlsEndpointContext.KEY_AUTO_HANDSHAKE_TIMEOUT`.
+The key's value is adjusted as well.
+The feature not only supports abbreviated handshakes, it also starts full handshakes, if the session is not able to be resumed.

 ### Scandium:

 Redesigned!
 May cause also unaware changes!
 If you detect one, please create an issue on